PeterCamilleri/test65/README.md

 The test65 utility finds test files in one of two ways:

 1. The test files can be listed explicitly on the command line.
-2. Test files, of the appropriate extension, located in the test folder are "batch" run.
+2. Test files, of the appropriate extension, located in the test folder, are "batch" run.

 The tests are located in a test folder.
 This can be: